michelelacorte/FlickLauncher/README.md

 Universal Launcher is a project started by [Michele Lacorte](https://github.com/michelelacorte) and [HearSilent](https://github.com/hearsilent).
 We want to create a launcher for google pixels style stock, with a few tweaks.

+##ALPHA

+Universal Launcher is on closed Alpha preview, if you want to contribute send me an email and than I send you back the Alpha project!

 ##PREVIEW

 ###v0.1.0 (Coming Soon!)